System Design Space

 LWT

-Strong consistency formula: If W + R > RF, where W is the consistency level of recording, R is reading, RF is replication factor, then reading the last written version is guaranteed.
+Strong consistency formula: If W + R > RF, where W is the write consistency level, R is the read consistency level, and RF is the replication factor, then a read must intersect with at least one replica that acknowledged the latest write.

 Related chapter